 Baidu is the main search engine in China.
 It had a 78.3 percent share of China’s search engine market as of early 2012, according to Analysys International, a research firm in Beijing.
 Google Inc. was in second place with 16.7 percent, while Sogou, Tencent Soso and other competitors had less than 3 percent each.
 Google has invested millions of dollars in Baidu.com.

 Google was doing quite well in China in the early 2000s.
 But then suddenly in 2002, all access to Google was cut off for two weeks and then suddenly opened again.
 To this day no one is sure exactly how this happened.
-Man think it was the work of a Chinese rival, perhaps Baidu.com which is known for having a cosy relationship with the government.
-Google executives have pointed out that when the shit down took place Baidu.com had only 3 percent of the search engine market while Google had 24 percent.
-Since that time Baidu.com’s share of the market has grown steadily and it is now the largest search engine in China.
+Many think it was the work of a Chinese rival, perhaps Baidu.com which was known for having a cozy relationship with the government.
+Google executives have pointed out that when the shut down took place Baidu.com had only 3 percent of the search engine market while Google had 24 percent.
+After that time Baidu.com’s share of the search engine market grew steadily and within a few years it was the largest search engine in China.

-Analysts say Google struggled to gain market share in China partly because the company had failed to build a big enough online community around its search engine, unlike its chief rival here, Baidu.com.
+Analysts say Google struggled to gain market share in China partly because the company had failed to build a big enough online community around its search engine, unlike Baidu.com.
 Google’s late start in China made it difficult to keep pace with Chinese competitors, who were constantly rolling out new things to appeal to young Web users.